A number of studies are being undertaken to inform the emerging Vale of Aylesbury Local Plan

 Aylesbury Vale Green Belt Assessment Report Part 2

 Report setting out the findings of an assessment of the Buckinghamshire Green Belt giving further consideration to parcels following the recommendations in Part 1.
-We are inviting comments on this document alongside the draft plan – follow this link to the online consultation form.
+We are inviting comments on this document alongside the draft plan.

 Housing & Economic Land Availability Assessment (HELAA)

 HELAA version 4 is a technical evidence document that will inform the sustainability appraisal and writing of VALP Proposed Submission version.
 The HELAA does not allocate sites it provides a deliverable capacity and identifies a range of issues that will need to be investigated.
 A site 'suitable' conclusion does not mean the site will be allocated in VALP and likewise a site being 'unsuitable' does not mean further work on constraints, mitigation or infrastructure enhancements cannot be put in to enable the Council to support development on site.
 All constraints need to be revisited at the time future planning decision are to be taken.